Nothing to Declare

 The inciting incident occurs at 13 minutes when The announcement of the Schengen Agreement eliminating border controls between European nations, threatening to eliminate both customs posts and leaving all officers facing unemployment..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Mathias reluctantly accepts the position in the new mobile customs unit, forcing himself to work alongside Belgian officers including Ruben, whom he considers his natural enemy., moving from reaction to action.
+This shows the protagonist's commitment to Mathias reluctantly accepts the position in the new mobile customs unit, forcing himself to work alongside Belgian officers including Ruben, whom he considers his natural enemy., moving from reaction to action.

 The Collapse moment at 80 minutes (74% through) represents the emotional nadir.
 Here, Mathias's true identity as a Frenchman is exposed to Louise and Ruben.
 Louise feels betrayed, Ruben is furious, and the fragile unity of the customs team collapses.
-Mathias loses everything he has built., shows the protagonist at their lowest point.
+Mathias loses everything he has built., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 79% of the runtime.
 Mathias realizes that the arbitrary border between France and Belgium is meaningless compared to genuine human connection.
 He decides to fight for Louise and prove his transformation is real, not just convenient., demonstrating the transformation achieved throughout the journey.